About Brain Donation

 Who can donate brain tissue?

-Participants enrolled at the UCI Alzheimer’s Disease Research Center (ADRC) may be eligible, including those without memory problems.
+Participants enrolled at the UCI Alzheimer’s Disease Research Center (ADRC) are eligible for autopsy study.
 Annual visits and longitudinal follow-up are a part of the program, so participants in this program will be pre-registered for brain donation.
 Brain donation by non-research participants is, unfortunately, far less valuable to scientific study.